Kenya at a Glance

 Basic Visa Options

-During the application process for a multiple-entry visa, you usually have to bring along more copies of the required documents and to pay a higher fee.
+During the application process for a multiple-entry visa, you usually have to bring along more copies of the required documents and pay a higher fee.
 But no matter which visa option you choose, you should have the following documents at hand:

 - official visa application form